Do You Need to Get Residency?

 Families With Minor Children

 There is conflicting information about whether families with minor children can receive a Digital Nomad Permit.
-Current guidance indicates it is not currently possible.
+Current guidance indicates it is not currently possible to include minor children under a Digital Nomad Permit.
 Consult an expert.

 Permanent Residency